United Kingdom enterprise law: Education

 Universities have three main sources of finance.
 First, universities may generate income through endowment trust funds, accumulated over generations of donations and investment.
 Second, under the Further and Higher Education Act 1992 there are funding councils paid for through general taxation for England, Wales, Scotland and Northern Ireland.
 For England and Wales, the Secretary of State appoints twelve to fifteen members and the chair, of which six to nine should be academics and the remainder with "industrial, commercial or financial" backgrounds.
 Funds are administered at the funding councils' discretion but must consult with "bodies representing the interests of higher education institutions" such as the University and College Union and Universities UK.
 Further, there are seven research councils (AHRC, ESRC, MRC, etc.) which distribute funds after peer review of applications by academics conducting research.
 Third, and most controversially, most funding comes from charging students fees.
-After the Second World War, tuition fees in the UK were effectively abolished and local authorities paid maintenance grants.
+Following the Second World War, tuition fees in the United Kingdom were effectively abolished and local authorities paid maintenance grants.
 The Education Act 1962 formally required this position for all UK residents, and this continued through the expansion of university places recommended by the Robbins Report of 1963.
 However, over the 1980s and 1990s, grants were diminished, requiring students to become ever more reliant on their parents' wealth.
 Further, appointed in 1996, the Dearing Report argued for the introduction of tuition fees because it said graduates had "improved employment prospects and pay."
 Instead of funding university through progressive tax, the Teaching and Higher Education Act 1998 permitted £1,000 fees for home students.
 In England, this rose to £3,000 in the Higher Education Act 2004, and £9,000 after the Browne Review in 2010 led by the former CEO of oil corporation BP.
 In 2017, the limit on fees was £9,250 for students in England, £9,000 in Wales, and £3,805 in Northern Ireland.
 Until "Brexit", the same rates applied for EU students, who could be discriminated against under EU law, but after 2020 EU students were charged at international fee rates.
 By contrast, the Scottish government resolved not to introduce tuition fees for students under 25.
 For English universities, the Higher Education Act 2004 enables the Secretary of State to set fee limits, while universities are meant to ensure "fair access" by drafting a "plan" for "equality of opportunity".
 There is no limit on international students fees, which are often double or triple home student fee rates, and universities aim to boost international student numbers to get more fees.
 A system of student loans is available for UK students through the government-owned Student Loans Company.
 Means-tested grants were also available, but abolished for students who began university after August 2016.
 Students typically qualify for loans (or previously grants) if they have been resident for three years in the UK.
 As the UK is in a minority of countries to still charge tuition fees, increasing demands have been made to abolish fees on the ground that they burden people without wealthy families in debt, deter disadvantaged students from education, and escalate income inequality.